AngelaYu-3/langchain-agents/basic_agent/README.md

 # Basic Agent
 Building a complete agentic AI system using only free, local models (GPT-2).
 Faced with the constraint of not having access to powerful models like GPT-4, I implemented the fundamental logic patterns manually that sophisticated models handle automatically - revealing how tool integration, memory persistence, and state management actually work under the hood.

+Building with GPT-2 forced understanding of patterns that powerful models hide:
+- How "intelligent" behavior actually works (sophisticated pattern matching)
+- Where framework capabilities end and model intelligence begins
+- Why model quality matters exponentially for production systems

 ### Table of Contents
 * [Tool Integration](#tool-integration)
 * [Building Agentic Workflows](#building-agentic-workflows)